 We have reached a point where new drones are easily categorized in several ways, by size, weight, capability and more.
 In this list, we’re going to explore some of the best mini drones – compact flying machines that may not be as budget friendly as our nano drones list.

 With many small drones to choose from, we’re trying to find that sweet spot between nano and machines large enough to have formerly required FAA registration.
+It’s a difficult target, as you’ll see more than a few are still above that 0.55 lb mark, but not by much.

 We respect that many of you may have landed on this mini drones list looking for nano drones.
 You were not wrong to do so, we just mostly keep them somewhere else.
 Simple enough, you are but a click away from viewing our best nano drones list.